 We have a range of items to choose in our uniform line up.
 It is a modern uniform which allows flexibility and individuality.
 The uniform has been designed and developed in consultation with our Board of Trustees, ākonga (learners) and foundation staff.
-Full details of the uniform is available on our website and is part of the RJHS enrolment information pack.
-In addition to items pictured here, we do have options for those students who require more modest uniform options, such as long skirts, girls' trousers etc. School Shoes: Shoes and sandals are to be totally visibly black (i.e. when your child is standing all you can see is the colour black, including side of soles).
+Full details of the uniform is available on our website and is part of the enrolment information pack.
+School Shoes: Shoes and sandals are to be totally visibly black (i.e. when your child is standing all you can see is the colour black, including side of soles).
 There are to be no coloured logos or laces evident.
 Socks are to be plain black or plain white only.
 Closed in shoes must be worn for technology classes, i.e. Science, Food, Hard and Soft Materials.
-Sports shoes can be worn when wearing a physical education uniform.
-We encourage sports shoes to be all black where possible if students choose to wear their PE uniform for the day.
+Sports shoes can be worn for physical education and sports practices ONLY.
+The regulation black shoes/sandals must be worn at all other times.
 Hosiery: Socks should be plain black or white.
 Plain black pantyhose.
 Physical Education: Rototuna Junior High School Physical Education shirt and shorts.

 A hoodie is also available to supplement the regular uniform and a tracksuit is available to supplement the PE uniform.

-Our uniform is supplied by NZ Uniforms.
+Our uniform is supplied by NZ UNIFORMS.